What is Private (Incognito) Browsing and How Private Is It Really?

 What Does Incognito Mean

 While private browsing is useful for those who want to shield their online activities from the prying eyes of their family and friends who also use the same device, it won’t offer the same level of protection as, say, a VPN.
 What private browsing does is prevent the device you’re using to connect to the internet from storing any information about where you’ve been during your incognito browsing session.
-In other words, should a partner, parent or law enforcement officer take a look at your device, they won’t see any evidence that you visited seven different porn sites in the past two days!
+In other words, should a partner, parent or law enforcement officer take a look at your device, they won’t see any evidence that you visited seven different restricted sites in the past two days!

 Additional benefits of incognito mode include the ability to use a search engine without it being influenced by your previous browsing history.
 It can also prevent you from accidentally saving more than one set of login credentials for a single account, such as your Google account, for example.
 You will also find that private browsing means that online forms won’t access their usual autofill function which is a good thing as this leaves your email and password information vulnerable to hackers.